SylphAI-Inc/AdalFlow/docs/source/developer_notes/lightrag_design_philosophy.rst

 - Every layer of abstraction needs to be adjusted and overall we do not allow more than 3 layers of abstraction.
 - We minimize the lines of code instead of maximizing the lines of code.
 - Go *deep* and *wide* in order to *simplify*.
-The clarity we achieve is not the result of being easy, but the result of being deep.
+The clarity we achieve is not the result of being easy.